By Lauren S. Josephson, Esq. –

 1 Howard L. Pomerantz, When Exercise Turns Deadly, 40-JUN Trial 24, 25 (2004).
 Citing, James Rippe & Howard Pomerantz, Saving Lives in the Fitness World, IHRSA 21ST ANNUAL INTERNATIONAL CONVENTION (Mar.
 8, 2002).

 This Article does not constitute legal advice and may not be relied upon as such.
 Each individual’s facts and circumstances are different.
 If you have any questions regarding your particular situation, please consult with legal counsel.

-Lauren Josephson’s practice focuses on civil litigation, business litigation, commercial litigation, construction litigation, and community association law.
+Lauren Josephson’s practice focuses on real estate, real estate development and business law.
 Mrs. Josephson is licensed to practice law in the State of Florida.

 Bar Admissions: 2012, Florida